-The overall intent is that commercial development and redevelopment will be primarily focused around the intersection of Shoreline Drive and Commerce Boulevard with only small pockets located further away.
+The overall intent is that commercial development and infill development will be primarily focused around the intersection of Shoreline Drive and Commerce Boulevard with only small pockets located further away.
 Areas away from these main corridors are anticipated to contain a greater percentage of residential development as part of the mixed use.
-Most of these areas are planned for medium and high density residential given their location adjacent to transportation corridors, proximity to commercial businesses, and likely costs related to redevelopment.
+Most of these areas are planned for medium density residential given their location adjacent to transportation corridors, proximity to commercial businesses, and likely costs related to infill development.